-- Stuck in traffic and late for work, again. – Think Alternatives
+- Stuck in traffic and was late for work, again. – Think Alternatives

 - Why is the baby crying? – Investigation and Attention

-- What is that smell coming from my teenage son’s room? – Mitigate and Make Solution
+- What is that smell coming from my teenage son’s room? – Mitigate and Make a Solution

 - Someone flushed an entire roll of toilet paper and water is backing up in the tub. – Thinking Quickly

 - The proposal deadline got moved up to this afternoon! – Meet Deadline

 - My daughter has a science project – due tomorrow – Action Plan

 - What should I get my spouse for his/her birthday? – Decision Making